 Early Years and Key Stage One

-We use a phonetically decodable reading scheme which allows pupils to apply their blending skills in the books which they are reading.
-Our reading scheme includes a mixture of Oxford Reading Tree books, Bug Club and Rising Stars Reading Rockets.
+We use a phonetically decodable reading scheme which allows pupils to apply their blending skills in the books they are reading at the right point of challenge for your child.
+Our reading scheme includes a mixture of Rising Stars Reading Rockets.
+Oxford Reading Tree and Bug Club books.

-As children become more proficient in their reading, we incorporate a range of ‘real’ reading books alongside these reading scheme materials, so that even our youngest pupils enjoy a rich diet of great books and great authors, inspiring a love of reading which we hope will last them a lifetime.
+As children become more accomplished in their reading, we incorporate a range of ‘real’ reading books alongside these reading scheme materials, so that even our youngest pupils enjoy a rich variety of great books and great authors, inspiring a love of reading which we hope will last them a lifetime.

 Key Stage Two

 Throughout Key Stage Two, we continue to teach phonics daily with an enhanced focus on the development of a wider vocabulary and the ability to decode longer and more complex words.
 These lessons continue to be 30 minutes in length.

 We follow the ‘whole class reading’ model, choosing novels which introduce pupils to a wide range of authors and different genres and reading at length.
 There is an increasing focus on the young reader’s ability to interpret what is happening in the text through high-quality follow-on tasks and discussion with their peers, with pupils developing the ability to express their opinions and find evidence for their viewpoint in the text.
 Both fiction and non-fiction texts are a focus for study.

 In addition, pupils who still require additional support in their reading will benefit from an additional small group guided reading lesson, led by an adult, each day.
 The focus of these sessions will be to continue to rehearse reading out loud with increasing pace and fluency.